passcod/hypermap/README.md

 Associates two or more items.
 Throws if less than two arguments are passed.
 If neither item exists in the HyperMap, creates a new association, otherwise adds the items to the existing association.
+Throws if you try to associate an item already present in another association.

 Returns the `HyperMap` object.